lowRISC/opentitan/doc/project/development_stages.md

 There are many times where this is useful: when the intermediate goal is a beneficial subset of functionality to enable other development; when the final feature set is not known but a sufficient set is ready for development; when the final feature set is postponed until a future date, but owners are keen to get the design started; etc.
 In essence, the sub-1.0 designation indicates that it is understood that the stage metrics are temporary pending a final feature set.
 Rarely will a sub-1.0 design be taken past Feature Complete and Testing Complete stages.
-An exception is as proof of concept to show what a signoff process looks like for a design that has modifications expected in the future.
+An exception is a proof of concept to show what a sign-off process looks like for a design that has modifications expected in the future.
-This was the case with public launch, where we took five designs to completion to test out the signoff process, the verification methodology, and the checklist system.
+This was the case with public launch, where we took five designs to completion to test out the sign-off process, the verification methodology, and the checklist system.
 In several of these cases, the feature set was not final product complete.

-Once a design has completed all stages for a product feature set, the Signoff process intends to end all development for that design.
+Once a design has completed all stages for a product feature set, the sign-off process intends to end all development for that design.
-Its Life Stage should transition to Signoff after the review process, and no more modifications should be made.
+Its Life Stage should transition to sign-off after the review process, and no more modifications should be made.
 The commit ID of the version that was signed off is recorded in the `commit_id` field of the `.prj.hjson` file.

-After signoff, three events could cause a change.
+After sign-off, three events could cause a change.

-Possibility 1: If a bug is found in top-level testing, software development, etc., the design should stay in its current revision (assumedly 1.0) but revert in design and/or verification staging until the bug is fixed and a new signoff process occurs, followed by a new tag to replace the previous one.
+* Possibility 1: If a bug is found in top-level testing, software development, etc., the design should stay in its current revision (assumedly 1.0) but revert in design and/or verification staging until the bug is fixed and a new sign-off process occurs, followed by a new tag to replace the previous one.
-Possibility 2: if a small collection of new features are requested, a new version increment of 0.1 would be created, and the design and verification stages would be reset.
+* Possibility 2: if a small collection of new features are requested, a new version increment of 0.1 would be created, and the design and verification stages would be reset.
 The expectation is that this would create its life as a newly tracked revision number, while the previous (assumedly 1.0) version retains its status.
-Possibility 3: if enough new features are requested to greatly change the spirit of the design, a new version increment of 1.0 would be created in a fashion similar to above.
+* Possibility 3: if enough new features are requested to greatly change the spirit of the design, a new version increment of 1.0 would be created in a fashion similar to above.
 This would require a new RFC process, and thus the Life Stage would start again as L0 - Specification.

 ### Multiple versions of a design

-Over the course of the project, designs may *regress* from signed off to "opened" when new features are added.
+Over the course of the project, designs may *regress* from signed-off to an earlier stage when new features are added.
-When regressing a signed off design, the old signed off version should remain in the project file as a retrievable version.
+When regressing a signed-off design, the old signed-off version should remain in the project file as a retrievable version.
 This is indicated as two versions as shown in this example.

 ```hjson